 - Pro: $28/user/month (billed annually, 3-user minimum)

-Best for: Teams prioritizing visual appeal and collaboration in their simple CRM system.
+Best for: Teams prioritising visual clarity and collaboration in their simple CRM system.

 Key features: